ACLU: Border Agents Violate Constitution When They Search Electronic Devices

 A Customs and Border Protection policy implemented in 2018 permits two kinds of searches: basic and advanced.
 In a basic search, an officer looks through an electronic device manually.
 In an advanced search, the officer connects external equipment to the device in order to review and sometimes copy its contents.

-CBP policy allows basic searches without any suspicion of wrongdoing; advanced searches require a "reasonable suspicion of activity in violation of the laws enforced or administered by CBP," or a "national security concern."
-The U.S. Immigration and Customs Enforcement has a similar policy permitting both basic and advanced searches.
+CBP policy allows basic searches without any suspicion of wrongdoing; advanced searches require a "reasonable suspicion of activity in violation of the laws enforced or administered by CBP" or a "national security concern."
+U.S. Immigration and Customs Enforcement has a similar policy permitting both basic and advanced searches.

-In a legal filing, the agencies said their searches were "a crucial tool for detecting evidence relating to terrorism and other national security matters," and "can also reveal information about financial and commercial crimes."
+In a legal filing, the agencies said their searches were "a crucial tool for detecting evidence relating to terrorism and other national security matters" and "can also reveal information about financial and commercial crimes."

 But those searches go far beyond what the Constitution allows, the ACLU lawsuit argues.
 "The government cannot use the border to circumvent the Constitution," they wrote.